Romanian Homemade Borsch

 Step 19

-Here I put the covers in jars in the refrigerator for another borscht and any requests for covers from neighbors / acquaintances or a larger amount of borscht.
+I've stored extra "hushte" in jars in the fridge for future borscht or any requests from neighbors or friends for a larger quantity.

 Romanian Homemade Borsch - Step 19